Index-number formulas

 Superlative indexes

-Many superlative indexes can be made by supplying unequal and time-varying weights when making the elemental indexes, usually from information on quantities.
+Many superlative indexes can be made by supplying unequal and time-varying weights when making the elemental indexes, usually from information about quantities.
 The Törnqvist index is a popular superlative index-number formula, using average period-over-period value shares as the weights in a geometric mean.
 As elemental_index() makes a geometric index by default, all that is needed to make a Törnqvist index is the weights.

 tw <- grouped(index_weights("Tornqvist"))